California's typical wildfire season may now be year-round, experts warn

 On Friday, they were forecast to gust up to 50 miles per hour in the valley and coastal areas of Southern California, where the Woolsey Fire forced large areas of the city of Malibu to evacuate in the morning and led the Hill Fire to consume more than 10,000 acres and close a section of the 101 Freeway.

 But most shocking, Swain said, has been the fury of the fast-moving Camp Fire in Butte County, which quadrupled in size by Friday morning as it scorched at least 8,000 acres.
-Officials said the town of Paradise, with a population of almost 27,000, appeared to be all but destroyed.
+Officials said the town of Paradise, with a population of almost 27,000, appeared to be all but destroyed, with cars and homes left smoldering in an apocalyptic landscape.

 "I'm not sure I've heard of something like that happening before," Swain said.